Minimal toughness in special graph classes: -free graphs

 The following claim is obvious from the definitions.

 \begin{claim} Let $G$ be a $2K_2$-free graph and $S \subseteq V(G)$ a cutset.
-Then in $G-S$ there is at most one component of size at least two. \end{claim}
+Then in $G-S$, there is at most one component of size at least two. \end{claim}

-Here we prove that in a minimally $t$-tough, $2K_2$-free graph for every edge there exists a vertex set guaranteed by Claim~\ref{minttoughlemma}, which is contained by the open neighborhood of the endpoints of the edge, i.e.~the set of vertices adjacent to any of the endpoints excluding the endpoints themselves.
+Now we prove that for every edge of a minimally $t$-tough, $2K_2$-free graph, there exists a vertex set guaranteed by Proposition~\ref{prop:minttoughlemma} with some nice properties.

 \begin{lemma} Let $t$ be a positive rational number, $G$ a minimally $t$-tough, $2K_2$-free graph and let $e = uv$ be an arbitrary edge of $G$.
-Now there exists a vertex set $S = S(e) \subseteq V(G)$ guaranteed by Claim~\ref{minttoughlemma} such that $S$ is contained by the open neighborhood of $\{ u,v \}$. \end{lemma} \begin{proof} Let $S$ be a vertex set guaranteed by Claim~\ref{minttoughlemma} and let us assume that there exists a vertex $w \in S$ such that $uw, vw \not\in E(G)$.
+Then there exists a vertex set $S = S(e) \subseteq V(G)$ guaranteed by Proposition~\ref{prop:minttoughlemma} such that $|S|=1$ or $S$ is contained in the open neighborhood of $\{ u, v \}$, i.e.\ in the set of vertices adjacent to $u$ or $v$, excluding $u$ and $v$ themselves. \end{lemma} \begin{proof} Let $S$ be a vertex set guaranteed by Proposition~\ref{prop:minttoughlemma} and let us assume that there exists a vertex $w \in S$ such that $uw, vw \not\in E(G)$.
+Now we prove that $S=\{w\}$ or that there exists a vertex set $S'$ guaranteed by Proposition~\ref{prop:minttoughlemma} and a vertex $w' \notin S$ contained in the open neighborhood of $\{u,v\}$ for which $S' = \big( S \setminus \{w\} \big) \cup \{w'\}$.

 Let $L_u$ and $L_v$ denote the two components of $(G-e)-S$ for which $u \in L_u$ and $v \in L_v$.

-By Claim~\ref{2K2_izolalt}, all the components of $G-S$ are isolated vertices except the component of the edge $e$.
-Since $G$ is $2K_2$-free, these isolated vertices cannot be connected to $w$.
-We can assume that $w$ has neighbors both in $L_u$ and $L_v$, otherwise we would not need to remove $w$, see Figure~\ref{label}.
+By Claim~\ref{claim:2K2_isolated_vertices}, all the components of $G-S$ are isolated vertices except for the component of the edge $e$.
+Since $G$ is $2K_2$-free, these isolated vertices cannot be adjacent to $w$.
+We can assume that $w$ has neighbors both in $L_u$ and $L_v$, otherwise we can consider $\widetilde{S} = S \setminus \{ w \}$ instead of $S$, see Figure~\ref{label}.
+Since $w$ is not adjacent to either $u$ or $v$, both $L_u$ and $L_v$ must have size at least two.
+Since $G$ is $2K_2$-free, both $L_u$ and $L_v$ are stars.
+(If there were any other edge in $L_u$, then this edge and any edge induced by $L_v$ would be independent.)